Casper-Guo/Armchair-Strategist/README.md

 - `tyre_usage_pie`: Visualize the frequency of compound usage within a season and allows filtering by events and drivers
 - `plot_driver_lap_times`: Visualize driver lap time data within a single event.
 Allows selecting any number of drivers
 - `plot_strategy_barplot`: Visualize tyre strategy within a single event with SC and VSC highlighted.
 Allows selecting any number of drivers
 - `plot_compounds_lineplot`: Visualize tyre performance over time by compound as line charts.
-Allows selecting any number of events from either the 2021 or the 2022 season
+Allows selecting multiple events
 - `plot_compounds_distribution`: Visualize tyre performance distribution over time by compound with boxplots or violin plots.
-Allows selecting any number of events from either the 2021 or the 2022 season
+Allows selecting multiple events

 ### Metrics Definitions
 Detailed metric definitions can be found in the `data_transformation.ipynb` file.
-Here we present a list of columns available in the csvs.

 - All columns provided by the FastF1 [Laps](https://theoehrly.github.io/Fast-F1/core.html?highlight=session#fastf1.core.Laps) object
 - `RoundNumber`: (str) Round number of the event that the lap belongs to